-- (B) Licensed, registered or certified healthcare providers shall, at a minimum, meet the following requirements: - (1) Be qualified as a physician, pharmacist, physician assistant, nurse practitioner, clinical social worker, social worker, physical therapist, occupational therapist, respiratory therapist, registered nurse, licensed practical nurse, massage therapist, certified nurse aide or other provider licensed, registered or certified by the Colorado Department of Regulatory Agencies (DORA). - (2) Meet the requirements for license, certification or registration set forth by DORA. - (C) Staff not regulated under DORA shall, at a minimum, meet the following requirements. - (1) A speech-language pathologist shall: - (a) Possess a current certificate of clinical competence in speech pathology or audiology granted by the American Speech-Language-Hearing Association, or - (b) Meet the educational requirements for certification and be in the process of accumulating the supervised experience required for certification. - (2) An occupational therapy assistant shall, at a minimum: - (a) Possess a current certification from the National Board for Certification of Occupational Therapy (NBOT). - (3) A physical therapist assistant shall: - Have completed a physical therapist assistant program accredited by the commission on accreditation in physical therapy or any comparable successor entity; - (b) Be registered, licensed or certified as a physical therapist assistant in another state; or - (c) Be otherwise qualified to take the physical therapy examination. - (4) An X-ray technician shall: - (a) Have successfully completed a program of formal training in X-ray technology of not less than 24 months in a school approved by the Committee on Allied Health Education and Accreditation of the American Medical Association or by the American Osteopathic Association; or - (b) Have earned a bachelor's or associate degree in radiological technology from an accredited college or university. - (5) A phlebotomist shall: - (a) Have successfully completed an approved phlebotomy training course or equivalent experience through previous employment; and - (b) Have two (2) years of verifiable phlebotomy experience.

-- (D) Ongoing training shall be provided to all direct care staff.
+- (B) Licensed, registered or certified healthcare providers shall, at a minimum, meet the following requirements: - (1) Be qualified as a physician, pharmacist, physician assistant, nurse practitioner, clinical social worker, social worker, physical therapist, physical therapist assistant, occupational therapist, occupational therapist assistant, respiratory therapist, registered nurse, licensed practical nurse, massage therapist, certified nurse aide or other provider licensed, registered or certified by the Colorado Department of Regulatory Agencies (DORA). - (2) Meet the requirements for license, certification or registration set forth by DORA. - (C) Staff not regulated under DORA shall, at a minimum, meet the following requirements. - (1) A speech-language pathologist shall: - (a) Possess a current certificate of clinical competence in speech pathology or audiology granted by the American Speech-Language-Hearing Association, or - (b) Meet the educational requirements for certification and be in the process of accumulating the supervised experience required for certification. - (2) RESERVED - (3) RESERVED - (4) An X-ray technician shall: - (a) Have successfully completed a program of formal training in X-ray technology of not less than 24 months in a school approved by the Committee on Allied Health Education and Accreditation of the American Medical Association or by the American Osteopathic Association; or - (b) Have earned a bachelor's or associate degree in radiological technology from an accredited college or university. - (5) A phlebotomist shall: - (a) Have successfully completed an approved phlebotomy training course or equivalent experience through previous employment; and - (b) Have two (2) years of verifiable phlebotomy experience. - (D) Ongoing training shall be provided to all direct care staff.
 Training requirements shall be consistent with the program, services and equipment it provides and are appropriate to the needs of the populations served. - (1) Training shall consist of at least 12 topics applicable to the agency's care and services every 12 months after the starting date of employment or calendar year as designated by agency policy.
 The training requirement shall be prorated in accordance with the number of months the employee was actively working for the agency.
-Training shall include, but is not limited to, the following items: - (a) Promoting consumer dignity, independence, self-determination, privacy, choice and rights; including abuse and neglect prevention and reporting requirements: - (b) Behavior management techniques; - (c) Disaster and emergency procedures; and - (d) Infection control including universal precautions. - (2) All training shall be documented.
+Training shall include, but is not limited to, the following items:

+- (a) Promoting consumer dignity, independence, self-determination, privacy, choice and rights; including abuse and neglect prevention and reporting requirements; - (b) Behavior management techniques; - (c) Disaster and emergency procedures; and - (d) Infection control including universal precautions. - (2) All training shall be documented.
 Classroom type trainings shall be documented with the date of the training; starting and ending times; instructors and their qualifications; short description of content; and staff member's signature.
 On-line or self-study trainings shall be documented with information as to the content of the training, and the entity that offered or produced the training.